corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 }
 ```

-This means you don't lose all the flexibility of trait objects (in contrast to generics), but you have to be aware that some methods won't be available when using `dyn Trait`.
+So you keep most of the flexibility of trait objects (unlike with generics), as long as you remember that some methods won't be available through `dyn Trait`.

 ### Fix #3: Return Boxed Trait Objects Instead of `Self`

 We can change the return type of the problematic method to return a boxed trait object instead of `Self`.

-This works because `Box<dyn Widget>` has a known size at compile time -- it's a pointer to an object on the heap.
-(It's actually a *fat pointer*: two words wide, or 16 bytes on a 64-bit system, because it also stores a pointer to the vtable -- more on that later.)
-The key point is that this size is fixed and known at compile time, unlike `Self`, which varies based on the concrete type.
+This works because `Box<dyn Widget>` has a known size at compile time.
+It's a pointer to an object on the heap.
+(It's actually a *fat pointer*: two words wide, or 16 bytes on a 64-bit system, because it also stores a pointer to the vtable; more on that later.)
+What matters is that this size is fixed and known at compile time, unlike `Self`, which varies based on the concrete type.

 ```rust
 trait Widget {